 437 Marlborough was built in 1885 for Chadwick & Stillings, for speculative sale, one of eight contiguous houses (431-445 Marlborough).
 Chadwick & Stillings (N. Henry Chadwick and Oscar L. Stillings) was a hat block and flange company that became a significant house building firm in the 1880s and 1890s.
-They are shown as the owners, architects, and builders on the original building permit application for 437 Marlborough, dated June 16, 1885.
+They are shown as the owners, architects, and builders on the original building permit applications for 431-445 Marlborough, dated June 16, 1885.

 Albert Harding Newman, an investment banker, married in October of 1897 to Jeanie Stevens Smith.
 After their marriage, they lived in Brookline.

+Prudence Maria Harding died in March of 1900.
 Alpheus Harding and Ella Newman both died in October of 1903.

 437 Marlborough was not listed in the 1903-1904 Blue Book.